shapetheLOLa/nagios_typo3/README.md

 I know this is not the normal way for nagios to monitor hosts and services, but our developers prefered this over the normal typo3 nagios check.

+Each of those checks will count the number of 0(OK), 1(WARNING) and 2(CRITICAL).

+Im running the getTypo3.sh via a cronjob.

 If you have questions, feel free to ask.